AdriaBaro/adriabaro.github.io/projects/RD/text_temp.md

-## Robustness of Toyota’s acceleration pedal
+## Robustness of Toyota acceleration pedal

 ### DESCRIPTION
 This project was one of the three assignments of the